-The Group's policy is to recognise transfers between levels of fair value hierarchy as at the end of the reporting period in which they occur.
+The Group's policy is to recognise transfers between levels of fair value hierarchy as at the reporting date in which they occur.
 During the year, there were no transfers of financial instruments between Level 1 and Level 2 of the fair value hierarchy.